nicolasmiaguchiku/Feijuca.Auth/docs/docs/gettingStarted.md

 ### 🧭 Summary

-- ✅ **Using .NET?** Use the NuGet package for seamless route protection, token inspection, and custom middleware configurations.
+- ✅ **Using .NET?** Use both NuGet package for seamless route protection, token inspection, and custom middleware configurations and use REST API to handle actions on Keycloak.
-- 🌐 **Using another language?** Interact with Feijuca.Auth through the REST API — no .NET required.
+- 🌐 **Using another language?** Interact with Feijuca.Auth through the REST API to handle actions on Keycloak.
 - 🔐 Whether you need clearer definitions for Keycloak endpoints or a complete RBAC system, **Feijuca.Auth is designed to be your end-to-end solution** for authentication and authorization.

 ---